percona/postgres/contrib/pg_tde/documentation/docs/variables.md

 The `pg_tde` extension provides GUC variables to configure the behaviour of the extension:

 ## pg_tde.wal_encrypt
+AÅ: Note that this shouldn't be enabled for production systems

 **Type** - boolean <br>
 **Default** - off